LexouDuck/website/pages/music/covers/index.md

 ### Guitar arrangements

-Here are some guitar-only arragements of songs that I have come up with:
+Here are some solo guitar arragements of songs that I have come up with:

 - TODO